Getting Your Ex Back2026-03-19 ยท 8 min read

 Okay, so how do you actually do this when every fiber of your being wants to reach out?

 Delete their number.
-Not block—delete.
+Not block, delete.
 Out of sight, out of mind is real.

 Mute or unfollow on social media.
 Unfollowing feels harsh, but checking their story is like picking at a wound.
 You're not being mean; you're being kind to yourself.
+(And if you notice your ex keeps watching your stories during no contact, here's what that actually means, spoiler: it's not always what you hope.
+If they go the other direction and remove you instead, this is what it usually means when your ex unfollows you after no contact.)

 Tell a trusted friend.
 Give them permission to call you out if you're about to break.
 Accountability helps.

 Have a "reach out" list.
-When the urge hits, text your best friend, go to the gym, call your mom—anything but your ex.
+When the urge hits, text your best friend, go to the gym, call your mom, anything but your ex.

 Expect the waves.
 Around day 10, day 30, and day 60, you'll have intense urges to contact them.
 This is normal.
 Ride the wave.
 It passes.